Network Parameterizations for the Grassmannian: Formulas for entries of the MR-matrices

 On the other hand, Lemma \ref{lem:Mproperties} implies that the leftmost nonzero entry of row $s$ of the MR-matrix $M$ is precisely the quantity $(-1)^b \prod {p_i}$ above.
 Therefore Theorems \ref{th:MR-matrix} and \ref{th2:MR-matrix} are equivalent. \end{proof}

-By Lemma \ref{lem:equiv}, it suffices to prove just one of the two theorems.
-We will prove Theorem \ref{th2:MR-matrix}.
-Our strategy will be to interpret entries of the MR-matrix in terms of paths in a chip network, and then construct a weight-preserving bijection between these paths and between pseudopaths in the modified network.
+By Lemma \ref{lem:equiv}, in order to prove Theorem \ref{th:MR-matrix}, it suffices to prove Theorem \ref{th2:MR-matrix}.
+Our strategy for proving Theorem \ref{th2:MR-matrix} will be to interpret entries of the MR-matrix in terms of paths in a chip network, and then construct a weight-preserving bijection between these paths and between pseudopaths in the modified network.

 \begin{definition} A \emph{chip} is one of the three configurations shown in Figure \ref{fig:chip}.
 We call the three configurations \emph{$y_i(p)$}- or \emph{$y_i$-chips}, \emph{$s_i$-chips}, and \emph{$x_i(m)$}- or \emph{$x_i$-chips}, respectively. \end{definition}